All Episodes

 And especially when the humor is directed at them.

-I mean, the idea that because the Republic Republican budget was gonna starve kids, as though parents have no control over this, nothing to say about it, they're just gonna let the kids starve.
+I mean, the idea that because the Republican budget was going to starve kids, as though parents have no control over this, nothing to say about it.

-And then that senior citizens are gonna have to choose between dog food and medicine.
+And then that senior citizens are going to have to choose between dog food and medicine.

 San Francisco, City Council voted yesterday to become the first U.S. city to ban plastic bags from large supermarkets to help promote recycling.

-Uh, one of these guys said it could save 450,000 gallons of oil a year by banning the bags and remove the need to send 1,400 tons of debris now sent annually to uh landfills.
+One of these guys said it could save 450,000 gallons of oil a year by banning the bags and remove the need to send 1,400 tons of debris now sent annually to landfills.

-Chances are good he's gonna sign it, said one of his legislative age.
+The mayor, Gavin Newsom, said, that's a sensible chances are good he's going to sign it, said one of his legislative agents.

 Sit tight.